Divyanshubansaldb/ids_project/README.md

 # ids_project

-This was ML project related to our ids course.
+This was a Machine Learning project related to our Introduction to Data Science course.